Qantas Points Club now comes with a range of additional perks

 One feature of the Qantas Points Club that I'm particularly excited about is the ability to earn status credits on Qantas Classic Reward flight bookings.
 The ability to earn status credits is exclusive to Points Club Plus members, and it effectively represents a shortcut to elite Qantas Frequent Flyer status.

-This is a game-changing feature for many Qantas Frequent Flyers – particularly for those who routinely use their points to book award travel in business class and first class.
+This is a game-changing feature for many Qantas Frequent Flyers – particularly for those who routinely use their points to book award travel in premium cabins.

 How many Status Credits can I earn with Qantas Points Club?